visits

 Posted on: Dec, 3rd 2010

 The hard drives increase its capacity every time more fast, its growing seems to be imparable, but the technology have its limits and nothing is infinite.
 When we will arrive to the limit of the hard disk?
-Deep in:
+Enter into "Magnetic Hard Drives: its end is near"

 visits